Back to Blog

 Achieving Greater Rail Fuel Efficiencies

-Another method for railways to lower expenses is by investing in new equipment that, in turn, improves fuel economy.
-The charts below show a ten-year history of each Class I railroad’s estimated fuel efficiency based on figures in each company’s annual reports.
-In general, fuel efficiency has drastically improved with the rollout of more efficient locomotives, especially in recent years as PSR has emerged as an industry common practice.
+Another method for railways to lower expenses is by investing in new equipment that, in turn, improves fuel efficiency.
+In general, fuel efficiency has drastically improved with the rollout of more efficient locomotives, especially as PSR has emerged as an industry common practice.

 History of Precision Scheduled Railroading